It’s official – Prince Harry and Meghan Markle are engaged.

 Does the Royal Wedding mean we get the day off work?
 I'm in this for the day off work and the Twitter jokes.— Carl Anka (@Ankaman616) November 27, 2017

-Hello I have been informed that Harry's wedding probably won't be a bank holiday and as such I have no further opinions.— Tweets by chrs00 (@chrs00) November 27, 2017
+Hello I have been informed that Harry's wedding probably won't be a bank holiday and as such I have no further opinions.— a chris (@chrs00) November 27, 2017

 (Images: Rex Features)